Ironman Curling Rules

 - Snow plowing is allowed (unlike rule #4 under Sweeping in the Free Guard Zone link above), and may be necessary during heavy snow fall, however you are not allowed to leave the snow you have accumulated while snow plowing in front of the rock to help stop it.
 This would be similar to touching, or in curling terms, burning a rock as you are changing the path of the rock by allowing something to contact it (your snow pile).
 Please always clean the snow/debris away from the path of the rock when sweeping, shoveling or snow plowing.

 - Some people are new to curling or not aware of our rules, so please remind them and their skip and if needed you can also speak to an organizer for assistance.
+Please reference this page on your phone if you can hold it in the cold.

 - Teams are encourage to dress up to stand out and show spirit.
 Your team may be in the social media or chance to be in media for interviews.